Jump to Recipe

 • In a 9×13 baking dish spread a thin layer of the sauce on the bottom.
 Pour the pasta with sauce in the dish.
 Take spoonsfuls of the ricotta mixture and place throughout the pasta until it is all used up.

 • Sprinkle the leftover mozzarella cheese and Parmesan cheese over top of the pasta.
+Bake for 20 minutes or until cheese is melted and bubbly.
+Garnish with the fresh parsley and basil.

 Notes

-• MAKE AHEAD: I made this meal the night before to give to a friend after she had a baby.
+• Make-Ahead: I made this meal the night before to give to a friend after she had a baby.
 This dish works great if you cook the three parts (meat, sauce and pasta) and let each part cool.
 Then assemble the dish and once completely cool put in the refrigerator until the next day.
 When you deliver it to your friend tell them to let it sit out for 20 minutes to bring it to room temperature before baking and they can pop it in the oven and have a hot, delicious meal waiting (with leftovers of course).

-• TO FREEZE: This is a great freezer meal!
+• To Freeze: This is a great freezer meal!
 Cool the dish completely and then freeze for up to a month in a sealed container.
 Pull it out and thaw it in the refrigerator a day before you want to cook it.
 Heat in the oven at 350 degrees F for about 15 to 20 minutes or until the cheese is melted and the pasta is heated through.
 You can add extra fresh cheese if you like.
 You can also heat the leftovers in the microwave for 3-4 minutes.

 Tried this recipe?Mention @acedarspoon or tag #acedarspoon!